-Table 1 (collectively known as Table 1, individually called out as Tables 1-1 through 1-5), in the Standard, specifies maximum allowable verification intervals for various generations of protection systems and categories of equipment that comprise protection systems.
+Table 1 (collectively known as Table 1, individually called out as Tables 1-1 through 1-5), in the Standard, specifies maximum allowable verification intervals for various generations of Protection Systems and categories of equipment that comprise Protection Systems.
 The right column indicates maintenance activities required for each category.

 The types of components are illustrated in Figures 1 and 2 at the end of this paper.
-Figure 1 shows an example of telecommunications-assisted line protection system comprising substation equipment at each terminal and a telecommunications channel for relaying between the two substations.
+Figure 1 shows an example of telecommunications-assisted line Protection System comprising substation equipment at each terminal and a telecommunications channel for relaying between the two substations.
 Figure 2 shows an example of a Generation station layout.
 The various subsystems of a Protection System that need to be verified are shown.

-UFLS, UVLS, and SPS are additional categories of Table 1 that are not illustrated in these Figures.
-UFLS, UVLS and SPS all use identical equipment as Protection Systems in the performance of their functions and therefore have the same maintenance needs.
+Non-distributed UFLS, UVLS, and SPS are additional categories of Table 1 that are not illustrated in these figures.
+Non-distributed UFLS, UVLS and SPS all use identical equipment as Protection Systems in the performance of their functions and therefore have the same maintenance needs.